Bigjango13/Burlap/docs/spec-diff.md

 - Burlap does not buffer file IO, so `flush` simply returns none.
 - Burlap lets functions access variables declared after them.
 - Burlap allows comments at the end of files.
-- Burlap converts files to strings diffrently.
+- Burlap converts files to strings differently.